 |State||Annual Mean Salary|

 |District of Columbia||$106,790|

-What Tools & Technology do Informatics Nurse Specialists Use?
+Tools & Technologies Used by Informatics Nurse Specialists

 Below is a list of the types of tools and technologies that Informatics Nurse Specialists may use on a daily basis: